tytydraco/yessleep/out/Town_of_the_Dead.md

 We make it to our destination basically unharmed.

-You see we get Internet reception still, we can brows the Internet, we even get electricity still.
-For some reason they hadn't turned those things off.
+You see we get Internet reception still, we can browse the Internet, we even get electricity still.
+For some reason they hadn't turned any of that off.
+I could watch and post as much as I won't, but that was only a one way street.
+Almost like a firewall was in place for this town.

+I couldn't receive messages, I could only send them.

-Though it seemed like they could careless about our water.
+Though it seemed like the government could care less about our water, that was turned off a while ago.
+We've been blending all kinds of fruits to take their water.

+Putting out buckets for when it rained.
+The whole nine yards anything to maintain positive water levels.

 Then I think back to our windmill farm, on second thought it might've been the windmills still giving us power.